 Although it only had four ingredients back in 1992 (espresso, sugar, milk, and ice), when Starbucks got their hands on it, they added eight more flavors.
 Then, in 2011, they cut those down, and now a Starbucks Frappuccino has sugar, water, flavoring, a dash of salt, some citric acid, xanthan gum, and potassium sorbate.
 Try recreating that at home!
 No wonder that Frappuccinos can have up to 700 calories.

 As mentioned, there are over 36,000 different flavors of the mighty Frappuccino.
 Everyone has their favorites, but some will always be iconic.
 From strawberry and cream, vanilla bean, green tea, to unicorn Frappuccinos and the Crystal Ball Frappuccino — these are just some of the flavors of today’s Frappuccino.
+If you were wondering how to get that “frothy topping” that you commonly find on frappuccinos as an alternative to whipping cream, then check out this handy milk frothing guide.

 A Few Parting Words